TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 1. When you are prompted with the GRUB menu press the "down" arrow.

   1. Select the "Live 64-bit" option and press 'c' to enter the command line for GRUB.

-By default, the OS will be redirect the console to be ttyb which is fine for production but needs to be changed for CoaL.
+     By default, the OS will redirect the console to ttyb which is fine for production but needs to be changed for CoaL.
 While in the command line:

             grub> variable os_console vga

+  1. Press enter.

-    1. Press ESC to get back to the GRUB menu.
+  1. Press esc to get back to the GRUB menu.

   1. Boot "Live 64-bit" by pressing enter.

 ### Configure the Headnode